javiBajoCero/featherSDcardTests/README.md

 # featherSDcardTests
-Trying to finally make SD cards work in SDIO mode, WHY IN THE WORLD IS IT SO DIFICUT
+Trying to finally make SD cards work in SDIO mode, WHY IN THE WORLD IS IT SO DIFICUT 2023!!! we have AI!!

 ### Hardware files
 Forked Adafruit repo https://github.com/javiBajoCero/Adafruit-Feather-STM32F405-Express-PCB